Murder of Jullebee Ranara: Kuwait

 On January 29, 2023, Kuwaiti Foreign Minister Sheikh Salen Abdullah Al-Jaber Al-Sabah condemned the killings and expressed condolence to Ranara's family.
 He added that the perpetrator's actions do not in any way reflect the character and values of Kuwaiti society, the Kuwaiti people and the Kuwaiti government.

+On May 26, 2023, Kuwait suspended the issuance of visas for all Philippine nationals indefinitely.
+The Ministry of Interior of Kuwait said that actions by the Philippine embassy in Kuwait violated a 2018 bilateral labor agreement between the two countries, which was signed after the 2018 discovery of the frozen body of Filipino worker Joanna Demafelis who was murdered by her employers.
+The violations listed include "housing workers in shelters, searching for runaways without involving state institutions, communicating with Kuwaiti citizens without permission from authorities and pressuring Kuwaiti employers to add clauses to employment contracts."
+The ban is speculated to be a retaliation against the earlier Philippine ban on the deployment of Filipino workers to Kuwait following the murder of Ranara.

 Philippines

 The Department of Migrant Workers (DMW) led by secretary Susan Ople on January 24 said that they were not considering a total deployment ban for Filipino migrant workers seeking to work in Kuwait finding the Kuwait authorities' actions on the case swift although the department is looking to impose additional safeguards.
-Most of the Filipino workers work 20 hours per day seven days a week no day off, both governments Filino are Kuwait do not comply the international labor law and international labor laws, no health insurance, no 8 hours a day, these Muslim countries even no pay additional extra hour of work.
-We must be stop all these labor injustice these treatment is only slave system.
-That is why we need to support the total ban to Muslims countries.

-Senator Jinggoy Estrada urged an intensified campaign to advocate for the abolishment of the kafala system in Arab nations.Senator Raffy Tulfo on January 29, called for a total deployment ban, saying it would be better to just allow Filipinos to work in places where they are treated better such as in Guam.
+Senator Jinggoy Estrada urged an intensified campaign to advocate for the abolishment of the kafala system in Arab nations.
+Senator Raffy Tulfo on January 29, called for a total deployment ban, saying it would be better to just allow Filipinos to work in places where they are treated better such as in Guam.
 He also demanded the Kuwaiti government to issue a public apology to the Filipino people.
 Senators JV Ejercito and Joel Villanueva also called for a deployment ban.

-Meanwhile some legislators in the Committee on Overseas Workers Affairs of the House of Representatives are calling for an investigation on Ranara's recruitment agency, the Catalist International Manpower Services Company.
+Meanwhile, some legislators in the Committee on Overseas Workers Affairs of the House of Representatives are calling for an investigation on Ranara's recruitment agency, the Catalist International Manpower Services Company.
 They intend to determine whether the agency is involved in irregular and illegal activities.

 President Bongbong Marcos visited the wake for Ranara on January 30, and vowed to extend help and engage with bilateral talks with the Kuwaiti government on the matter.

 On February 8, 2023, the DMW imposed a deferral on the deployment of newly hired Filipino household service workers bound to Kuwait.
 The DMW also issued a preventive suspension on Catalist International's operations as well as intends to file a case against Catalist International and its Kuwaiti counterpart, the Platinum International Office for Recruitment of Domestic Manpower.